Henan F.C.: History

 The third-place finish led to the club's first and only appearance in the AFC Champions League in 2010, after they changed their English name to Henan Jianye, while its Chinese name remained the same.
 Henan finished the championship with 3 draws and 3 losses in the group stage, and from then on, the club's performance dropped from year to year.
 In 2011, they finished the season in 13th position.
 After an even more chaotic and unsatisfying season in 2012, the club was relegated to the second division.

 Henan appointed Tang Yaodong again in 2013, who helped the team return to the Chinese Super League after the season.
 However, Tang was dismissed once again halfway through the 2014 season due to the team's disastrous performance.
 Jia Xiuquan took the position.
 The team fought hard against Beijing Guoan in the last game of the season.
 This goalless game helped the club stay in the Chinese Super League by a narrow one point margin.

+In 2026, Henan started the 2026 Chinese Super League season with six points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.